GnomesLab/archive_tree/README.md

 ## License

 Copyright (c) 2010 Diogo Almeida, released under the MIT license.
-For more information regarding MIT license, please check our [license file]()
+For more information regarding MIT license, please check our [MIT license file](http://github.com/GnomesLab/archive_tree/blob/master/MIT-LICENSE)

+## Feedback, issues and contributions

+If you have an issue with ArchiveTree please create a ticket in our [issue tracker](http://gnomeslab.lighthouseapp.com/projects/57307-archive_tree/overview).

+Feel free to fork this project at any time and submit your changes (along with their respective tests).

+Should you just wish to provide feedback or say hi, you can always contact us directly through diogo (dot) almeida (at) gnomeslab (dot) com